GrantsTracks2121/hike-the-ministik-Nov2024/content/hikes/022-mitchell-loop/index.md

 ## Description

 This hike is a combination of wide, easy trails punctuated with short crossings of trailless meadows in a seldom-travelled corner of the Ministik.
-Take a short detour to visit one of the few historical structures in the Ministik: the Mitchell Cabin.
+Take a short detour to visit one of the few historical structures in the Ministik: the Marshall Mitchell Cabin.
+Marshall Mitchell lived in the cabin in the 1930's while trapping and farming in the area.

 {{< routecolordetails "View route colour key">}}
 </br>